arsize/arsize/README.md

 ### 📝 Worked language

 - ✅ JavaScript / TypeScript / ...
-- ✅ UNI-App / Flutter / ...
 - ✅ Vue.js / React.js / ...
 - ✅ Node.js / Python / ...

 **Talking about Personal Stuffs:**

-- 🌱 I’m currently learning Rust/C#.
+- 🌱 I’m currently learning Rust/Flutter.
 - 😜 I'm focusing on front-end and any other repos.
-- 💬 Ask me about anything, I am happy to help.

 ### 📮 Other